jtribe/ios-tools/README.md

 permissions issues with `/usr/bin`.
 You can do this using `brew install ruby` (you might need to open a new shell session too).

+If you're using rvm to manage ruby versions and fish shell instead of bash, you can get rvm support under fish by following [these instructions](https://rvm.io/integration/fish).

 ---

 ## Installation